migueog/migueog.github.io/_posts/2016-3-19-Generative Art.md

 title: Generative Art
 ---

 I spent this past weekend at a Generative Hack party making art using p5.js.
-I've had past experience using processing and so it was easy and painless to jump into p5.js.
+I've had past experience using Processing and so it was easy and painless to jump into p5.js.
 Having gone to a handful of hackathons in the past, this one was by far the best one.
 The space was non competitive, quiet and lots of space.
 I want to stress the idea of not having to make an app to win the competition.
 It was just a great space to code at your own speed and hang out with like minded people.

 Here's one of the projects that I made for the art party.